Schrausser/The_Nuremberg_Chronicle_1493_Tables/NC_tab_timeline.md

 Das vi.
 Blat	recto
 		verso	Das erst alter.
 Das vii.
 Blat	recto	der welt

+Engl. tr.
+1	    	recto	A Brief Description of the Work of Six Days from the Creation of the World - The Preface
+	 	verso
+2	 	recto
+		verso	OF THE WORK OF THE FIRST DAY
+3		recto	OF THE WORK OF THE SECOND DAY
+	 	verso	OF THE WORK OF THE THIRD DAY
+4	 	recto	OF THE WORK OF THE FOURTH DAY
+	 	verso	THE WORK OF THE FIFTH DAY
+5	 	recto	OF THE WORK OF THE SIXTH DAY
+	 	verso	OF THE SANCTIFICATION OF THE SEVENTH DAY
+6		recto	CERTAIN THINGS THAT MUST BE DECLARED ABOUT THE SPHERES OF THE PLANETS AND THEIR ORBITS
+		verso	The First Age of the World
+7		recto
 ~~~

 Table 2.
 Comparison between the headings and contents of fol.
 Ir to fol.
 VIIr of the *Latin* version $Lat$ (Schedel, [1493](https://daten.digitale-sammlungen.de/~db/0003/bsb00034024/images/index.html?id=00034024)) and the *Early New High German* versions $ENHG$, $ENHG96$, respectively (Schedel and Alt, [1493](https://web.archive.org/web/20161003154613/http://ora-web.swkk.de/digimo_online/digimo.entry?source=digimo.Digitalisat_anzeigen&a_id=4218), [1496](https://doi.org/10.3931/e-rara-69075), res.).